KxSystems/docs/docs/basics/syntax.md

 ## Tokens

 All the ASCII symbols have syntactic significance in q.
-Some denote functions, that is, actions to be taken; some denote nouns, which are acted on by functions; some denote extenders, which modify nouns and functions to produce new functions; some are grouped to form names and constants; and others are punctuation that bound and separate expressions and expression groups.
+Some denote functions, that is, actions to be taken; some denote nouns, which are acted on by functions; some denote iterators, which modify nouns and functions to produce new functions; some are grouped to form names and constants; and others are punctuation that bound and separate expressions and expression groups.

 The term **token** is used to mean one or more characters that form a syntactic unit.
 For instance, the tokens in the expression `10.86 +/ LIST` are the constant `10.86`, the name `LIST`, and the symbols `+` and `/`.
 The only tokens that can have more than one character are constants and names and the following.